galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 visualisation with packages like ggplot2.
 Among these tools, ampvis2 stands out for its ability to handle large datasets and provide a range of visualisation options tailored to microbial ecology, making it a wide-ranging choice for many researchers {% cite Dueholm2019 %}.

-If you already have amplicon data and your OTU table created, you are ready to visualise it.
-You can start with this tutorial using your own data or download the data we used, thus follow this tutorial step-by-step.
+If amplicon data and an OTU table have already been generated, the data are ready for visualisation.
+This tutorial can be followed either by using your own data or by downloading the dataset used here to proceed step-by-step.

 These OTU tables can be generated using various tools on Galaxy:
 > <tip-title> Generate OTU or ASV table with one of this tools</tip-title>